Splitting fields and general differential Galois theory: Splitting fields

 \subsection{Splitting subfields}

-Let $\overline{K}$ be a differential closure of $K$ and $L$ be a splitting field.
-Then from condition~(3) of the definition it follows that there is an embedding of $L$ to $\overline{K}$.
-However, there are a lot of such embeddings.
-In a view of the aforesaid we shall emphasize the following statement.
+Let $\{B_\alpha\}$ be some family of differentially finitely generated $K$-algebras.
+Recall that we can consider all possible differential homomorphisms from the rings $B_\alpha$ into some differential field $F$.
+For convenience we denote the images of such homomorphisms by $\overline{B}_\alpha$.
+Let $\overline{K}$ be the differential closure of the field $K$, and $L$ some splitting field over $K$.
+Then property~3) of Definition~\ref{def_split} of a splitting field guarantees the existence of an embedding of $L$ into $\overline{K}$.
+However, generally speaking, there may exist many such embeddings; in this connection we highlight the following proposition.

-\begin{statement} Let $L$ be a splitting field of a family $\{\,B_\alpha\,\}$.
-Then there is a largest subfield in $\overline{K}$ isomorphic to $L$.
-This field coincides with a minimal field generated by algebras of the form $\overline{B}_\alpha$. \end{statement} \begin{proof}
+\begin{proposition} Let $L$ be the splitting field over $K$ of a family of differentially finitely generated $K$-algebras $\{B_\alpha\}$.
+Then among the differential subfields of $\overline{K}$ isomorphic to $L$ there exists the largest one, and it coincides with the smallest subfield generated by rings of the form $\overline{B}_\alpha$. \end{proposition} \begin{proof}

-Let $L'$ be a subfield in $\overline{K}$ generated by all algebras of the form $\overline{B}_\alpha$.
-We need to show that $L'$ is a splitting field.
-As we know (statement~\ref{ExistSplitClose}) the field $\overline{L}$ is isomorphic to $\overline{K}$.
-Let us show that $L$ goes to $L'$ under this isomorphism.
-Since $L$ is generated by algebras of the form $\overline{B}_\alpha$, then the image of $L$ is in $L'$.
-Conversely, For any algebra $B$ of the form $\overline{B}_\alpha$ it follows that $L\cdot B$ is locally simple.
-Therefore from the definition it follows that $B$ is in $L$. \end{proof}
+Consider the subfield of $\overline{K}$ generated by all differential subrings isomorphic to $\overline{B}_\alpha$.
+We denote this field by $L'$.
+If this subfield is the splitting field, then it is the required one.
+We know from Proposition~\ref{ExistSplitClose} that the field $\overline{L}$ can be mapped isomorphically onto $\overline{K}$.
+We claim that $L$ is mapped to $L'$ under this isomorphism.
+Since by definition $L$ is generated by the differential algebras isomorphism to $\overline{B}_\alpha$, its image is contained in $L'$.
+Conversely, for any algebra $B$ of the form $\overline{B}_\alpha$ it is true that $L\cdot B$ is locally simple, and therefore by definition of $B$ is contained in $L$. \end{proof}

-Subfield from previous statement we shall call a splitting subfield.
-Let us introduce the following class of the subfields: a subfield $L$ of $\overline{K}$ will be called ``good'' if $\overline{K}$ is a differential closure of $L$, or in light of corollary~\ref{DCFuniversUnique} the field $\overline{K}$ is constructed over $L$.
-It should be noted that not all subfields are ``good''.
-However, the following result holds.